sgoldenlab/simba/docs/Tutorial_DLC.md

 2. Under the **Load Model** tab, click on `Browse File` and load the *config.yaml* file from your project folder.

 ### Step 3: Add additional videos to the project (optional)

+This step can be useful if you would like to add new videos to refine your tracking model that were not avilable previously.

 ![alt-text-1](/images/additionalvideo.PNG "additionalvideo")